casonlu0703/COVID19MortImpute/README.md

-This README describes the directory `impute/` and the Stan models.
-Here is the outline of the directory structure.
+This README describes the `R` scripts used to impute county-level age-specific provisional COVID-19 deaths in 2020.